DIDIK.com

 Digital Currency will represent a loss of freedom and privacy.
 Digital Currency will mean the total control of your money by the government.
 Thus what you (are permitted to) buy will be under the complete control of the government.
 Further, everything you do and buy will be known to the government and anyone who has access to this information.
 Thus everything that you buy or sell or are permitted to buy or sell will be known and potentially controlled. -April 11, 2023

-The power and effect of interest.
+The power and effect of interest on wealth and savings.
 Many people do not understand the true cost and effect of interest over time.
 For example, if you put $10 in a bank account you will have the following after 100 years:

 At 3% interest, compounded yearly: $192.19